Remarks on constructing biharmonic and conformal biharmonic maps to spheres: Preliminaries

-First, we recall the Euler-Lagrange equation for harmonic and biharmonic maps to spheres and, in addition, we will derive the Euler-Lagrange equation for conformal biharmonic maps in the case of a spherical target.
+First, we recall the Euler-Lagrange equations for harmonic and biharmonic maps to spheres and, in addition, we will derive the Euler-Lagrange equation for conformal-biharmonic maps in the case of a spherical target.

 Let \((M,g)\) be a Riemannian manifold and \(u\colon M\to\s^n\).
 We consider the canonical embedding \(\iota\colon\s^n\hookrightarrow\R^{n+1}\) and will still write \(u=(u_1,\ldots,u_{n+1})\) for \(\iota\circ u\).
 In the following, we will employ the notation